alanaahart/Home-Improvement/README.md

 - Enabled dynamic data retrieval for multiple companies

 ### Tableau Public
-- Imported cleaned data for visualization
+ - Imported cleaned and forecasted data
-- Designed an **executive finance dashboard** featuring:
+ - Designed executive finance dashboard with:
      - KPI carousel for liquidity metrics
      - Company level filtering and interactivity
+     - Revenue trend comparisons across companies
-- Published the dashboard to Tableau Public for public access and sharing
+ - Published dashboard to Tableau Public for sharing

 ### Integration Workflow
 1. **Extract**: Pull financial data from FMP API using Python
 2. **Transform**: Clean and reshape data for analysis
+3. **Forecast**: Forecast revenue using Prophet
-3. **Load**: Export to CSV and import into Tableau
+4. **Load**: Export to CSV and import into Tableau
-4. **Visualize**: Build interactive dashboard tailored for executive decision-making
+5. **Visualize**: Build interactive dashboard tailored for executive decision-making